Person

 • DVM, Veterinary Medicine, Michigan State University, 2013

-Picture of Tena Louise Ursini, DVM, PhD, DACVMSR, CERP image
+Picture of Tena Louise Ursini, DVM, PhD, DACVSMR, CERP image

 A147B Veterinary Medical Ctr